DACE-DL/Profiling-for-AgroPortal/README.md

-# Profiling for AgroPortal
+# AgroPortalProfiling for AgroPortal
 Projet AgroPortal
-Profiling a rdf dataset for AgroPortal
+AgroPortalProfiling a rdf dataset for AgroPortal